-This document is intended to be used as guidance in assisting the local Ohio RAP committees in determining delisting targets for their areas of concern.
+This document is intended to be used as guidance to assist the local Ohio AOC committees in determining delisting targets for their areas of concern.

 This document does not carry the force of law.
 Also note that some targets may change as various Ohio EPA rules and regulations are updated or the results of new research become available.
+The original targets were developed in 2005 and revised and updated in 2008.